sakshisubedi/design_pattern/src/com/creational/factory/README.md

 # Factory
-Factory Method is a **creational design pattern** that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created. *(Deals with object creation without providing a specific class type for the object.
+ - Factory Method is a **creational design pattern** that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created. *(Deals with object creation without providing a specific class type for the object.
 Factory is responsible to give the object of the type specified at run time.)*
+ - It is one of the best ways to create an object where object creation logic is hidden to the client.

 ## Intent
  - Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.